AshkanArabim/music-classification-v2/README.md

 # Music genre classification

-This is a small project done by Ashkan Arabi, Princess Thomas, and Emi Reuth as our final project for AI4ALL.
+Original project was done by me, [Princess Thomas](https://github.com/pthomas234), and [Emi Reuth](https://github.com/erueth) as our final project for AI4ALL.
+I decided to expand it on my own to improve the performance and user experience. **Work in progress...**

-This was mainly a learning-project, so there is definitely room for improvement.
+This is mainly a learning-project, so there is definitely room for improvement.

 ## Environment setup
 This project used Conda as its main package manager.
 All the necessary (and unnecessary :p) packages can be found in the `requirements.txt` file ^^^.